ArcticSnow/snowpyt/README.md

 - Check if the list of symbols is complete in reference to Fierz et al. 2009
 - reorganize package example, standard excel and csv snowpit file
 - format package as an actual Python package, and make it available on Pipy
+- make ground appear to comfirm the user thayt the pit reached ground. add note about ground type.

 ### Low priority
 - add option to load pit directly from excel file .xslx